Bryn Clark, Dipl. O.M. (NCCAOM)®

 There is no computer experience necessary, and it only takes a few minutes to set up your site.
 For more information and to sign up, please go to www.nccaomdiplomates.com.
 Please note that this service is only available to active NCCAOM Diplomates.
 Diplomates who fall into lapsed status or file inactive status cannot take advantage of or maintain this benefit.
 In addition, if a Diplomate becomes lapsed after they have signed up for the free website, they will lose this benefit until they have reinstated their certification.
 For more information about this benefit, please contact the Public Relations Department.

-The NCCAOM is delighted to unveil the official NCCAOM® Diplomate Certification Brochures for each of the national certification programs: Diplomate of Acupuncture, Diplomate of Chinese Herbology, Diplomate of Asian Bodywork Therapy, and Diplomate of Oriental Medicine.
-Each of these four unique brochures includes historical information, up-to-date industry statistics and facts supporting the benefits and growth of Acupuncture, Chinese Herbology, Oriental Medicine and Asian Bodywork Therapy.
-These eight-page decorative brochures also tout the importance of seeking a certified NCCAOM practitioner.
+The NCCAOM is delighted to unveil the official NCCAOM® Diplomate Certification Booklets for each of the national certification programs: Diplomate of Acupuncture, Diplomate of Oriental Medicine, Diplomate of Chinese Herbology and Diplomate of Asian Bodywork Therapy.
+Each of these four unique booklets includes historical information, up-to-date industry statistics and facts supporting the benefits and growth of Acupuncture, Chinese Herbology, Oriental Medicine and Asian Bodywork Therapy.
+These eight-page decorative booklets also tout the importance of seeking a certified NCCAOM practitioner.
 This is a consumer awareness and public safety issue.

 The NCCAOM® Providing National Standards for Certified Practitioners